Local Regulations

 City Requirements

-- Permit Acquisition: Obtain a biohazard cleanup permit from the local health department.
+- Permit Acquisition: Obtain necessary permits from the local health department before beginning cleanup.

 State Requirements